PedroDBFlores/moby-docker-an-introduction/2-i-want-to-exec-free.md

 Being:

 - --rm : Removing the container after it exited
-- -d : Detached mode, exits wien the daemon exits
+- -d : Detached mode, exits when the daemon exits
 - -i : Keep STDIN open even it not attached
 - -t : Allocate a pseudo-TTY